rvedotrc/rvedotrc.github.io/blog/what-do-you-think-of-this-answer-me/index.md

 lang: en
 ---

+# What do you think of this?
+ANSWER ME!

 Yesterday at work we all received an email telling us to expect the annual Staff Survey next week, and encouraging us all to participate.

 I both look forward to this, and I dread it.
 I look forward to it partly because I know that _surely participating must be a good thing_, but also partly because I expect it’ll be dreadful and I’ll enjoy the awfulness of it.
 A case of _autoschadenfreude_, apparently.